Ma'awisley: Overview

 Named after sarongs (ma'awis) that the militia fighters wear, the Ma'awisley (lit.
 "The Wearers of Ma'awis") originated as loosely organized community defense groups in rural central Somalia, spontaneously mobilizing organically to resist al-Shabaab’s excessive demands for taxation and recruits.
 The Ma'awisley are primarily made up of farmers and herders, with most of them having no prior formal military training, and number about 8,000-10,000 fighters.
 Their efforts gained structure through government support, including funding and coordination with official forces.
-The militias are predominantly composed of members from local clans, including the Hawadle, Abgal, Habar Gidir, Murusade and Surre.
+The militias are predominantly composed of members from local clans, including the Hawadle, Abgal, Gaalje'el Habar Gidir, Murusade and Surre.
 The Ma’awisley reportedly received weapons from the Ethiopian and the Somali federal government.

 Ma'awisley groups first appeared in Jubaland and Hiran region in 2014 and have waxed and waned.
 However, a significant formation occurred in 2018 in central Somalia, led by Hibaad Ali Dasar from Gulane in Middle Shabelle, who organized about 60 men to fight al-Shabab after refusing taxes.
 Despite initial clashes from May to August 2018, they were defeated by October, with Dasar killed in an ambush.
 Ma'awisley militias also clashed with Al-Shabaab militants in the Adan Yabaal district of Middle Shabelle region in June 2019.
 Their resistance inspired further mobilizations, notably in Hiran and Galmudug, with a successful defense in Bahdo in June 2022, killing up to 70 al-Shabab fighters, with Hawadle Ma'awisley units liberating all Hawadle clan territory in Hiran from al-Shabaab.

 In 2022 the Somali government started arming Ma'awisley militias to fight Al-Shabaab, specifically militias from Hassan Sheikh Mohamud’s clan and others close to him.
 It also encouraged other clans in central Somalia to mobilise volunteer fighters.
 The Somali government has designated the Ma'awisley as a primary force in its offensive against al-Shabaab, particularly in Phase One operations east of the Shabelle River in Hirshabelle and Galmudug, with their local knowledge and agility enabling tactical successes, such as the February 2025 offensive in El Buur, where they disrupted al-Shabaab strongholds.
 The government shifted its strategy to prioritize Ma'awisley-led operations over conventional military approaches.
 The government has also played a coordinating role, with Somalian president Hassan Sheikh Mohamud establishing Dhusamareb as an interim command center in August 2023 and engaging with local clans.